Heyian/status-page-aggregator/CUSTOMIZATION.md

 EMAIL_PORT=587
 EMAIL_USER=sre-alerts@gmail.com
 EMAIL_PASS=your-app-password
-SLACK_EMAIL=sre-team@yourcompany.slack.com # For Slack integration: Use your Slack channel's email address to receive notifications directly in Slack channels.
-You can also use any standard email address for notifications.
+SLACK_EMAIL=sre-team@yourcompany.slack.com # You can receive any notification on any email ID, you can also add a slack channel's notification email to recieve email to any standard email ID.

 # Optional: Custom branding
 NEXT_PUBLIC_COMPANY_NAME="Your Company Name"